Skip to main content

 Previous Health Consultations

-EHAP recently released a Letter Health Consultation to the Lane Regional Air Protection Agency (LRAPA) evaluating health risks related to long-term air monitoring data from LRAPA's Highway 99 monitoring location.
+In 2022, EHAP released a Letter Health Consultation to the Lane Regional Air Protection Agency (LRAPA) evaluating health risks related to long-term air monitoring data from LRAPA's Highway 99 monitoring location.

 In 2003, LRAPA requested EHAP's assistance in evaluating the potential health risks from J.H.
 Baxter's air emissions to nearby residents.
 EHAP completed a public health consultation in 2004 and found that there was not enough information to determine whether the facility's emissions represented a public health hazard.